BRAVO68WEB/mike/dashboard/site/templates/docs/tags.md

-#  Custom Commands
+#  Custom Commands / Welcomer

-In Custom Commands you can use special tags:
+In Custom Commands / Welcomer you can use special tags:

 Tag | Example Output
 :-------- | ---